oneeve8/kobble-data/content/tutorialnarrative3.md

 You might just want to do something as simple as keeping all your internet bookmarks organised.
 I will show you another handy tool in Kobble that will help you collect your bookmarks while you surf the web.

 You may want to keep track of work related information, or personal information.
 So, in this video, I will share some more content management ideas, such as creating folders and channel groups.

 I will also show you how to cut and copy and paste items in your tree.

+You may want to organise and manage other kinds of content, such as archived books you want to read, research projects you are working on, or to do lists.
+I will show you some examples of projects.

 I will share some more ideas for creating your own projects or wiki knowledge base- for personal use, or as a student or teacher, or for work related projects.